Adekolaau/Polished-data-hub/Bellabeat/Bellabeat .md

     ## $ step_total        <int> 373, 160, 151, 0, 0, 0, 0, 0, 250, 1864, 676, 360, 2…
     ## $ activity_time     <chr> "00:00:00", "01:00:00", "02:00:00", "03:00:00", "04:…

-I want to reconfirm if any duplicate exist in the dataset
+I wanted to reconfirm if any duplicates existed in the dataset

 ``` r
 sum(duplicated(intensities_calories_steps))